Eschatologue/CM_wiki/docs/class/bard/index.md

 - College of Lore
 - College of Valor

 A subclass is a specialization that grants you special abilities at certain Bard levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Bard level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Bard level and lower.

 ## Level 4: Ability Score Improvement